Baduit/TopFlight/README.md

 - Make something usefull with arrays
 - Make an interpreter
 - Separate clearly the c++ library (header only, full controll) from the C library (just take a string or a buffer representing the instruction) and the interpreter (basically the same as the C library but it takes a file), also make an interactive interpreter (read from stdin)
+- Handle in the parsing the \ for escaping the " and also for stuff like \n